leukipp/cortile/README.md

 - `vertical-left:` split the screen vertically, master area on the left.
 - `horizontal-top:` split the screen horizontally, master area on the top.
 - `horizontal-bottom:` split the screen horizontally, master area on the bottom.
-- `fullscreen:` single window that fills the entire tiling area.
+- `maximized:` single window that fills the entire tiling area.
+- `fullscreen:` single window that fills the entire screen.

 The number of windows per side and the occupied space can be changed dynamically.
 Adjustments to window sizes are considered to be proportion changes of the underlying layout.